-The productivity of a cultivated cocoa tree requires regular growth, abundant flowering and fruiting as well as well-distributed foliar outbreaks throughout the year.
-To do this, the cocoa tree must be in favourable climatic conditions.
-To this work, we shall only study the high rainy season parameters.
-In fact, according to [13], annual cumulative rainfall during this period must be greater than 700 mm because it's the rain triggers the first flowering of the cocoa tree for the main harvest from september to January.
-As part of this work, we analyzed the seasonal and intra-seasonal rainfall descriptors of high rainy season that are critical to the success of cocoa farming, using the Instat+v.3.37 software.
+The productivity of a cultivated cocoa tree necessarily requires regular growth, abundant flowering and fruiting as well as well-distributed foliar outbreaks throughout the year.
+To do this, it must be in favourable climatic conditions, obeying the following criteria: (1) the annual rainfall amounts are between 1200 and 1500 mm[27] but a minimum annual threshold of 1200 mm is sufficient to consider its establishment in a region[28]; (2) the annual cumulative rainfall during the high rainy season is greater than 700 mm[29].
+It is this rain that triggers the first flowering of the cocoa tree for the main harvest from September to January; (3) the duration of the dry season is less than 3 months[27] otherwise the cumulative rainfall during this period must be greater than 70 mm[30], (4) because of the weak rooting of its lateral roots, 20 days without rain are sufficient to lose the crop[31].
+As part of this work, we analyzed the seasonal and intraseasonal rainfall descriptors that are critical to the success of cocoa farming, using the Instat+v.3.37 software.
 These are the start and end dates of the major rainy season or Useful Rainy Season (URS), the length of this season, as well as the cumulative rainfall and maximum dry sequences during the major rainy season.

-2.2.3.1.
-Definition of the main rainfall indicators
+2.2.2.3.1.
+Definition of the parameters studied

+2.2.2.3.1.1.
+Start and end dates of the great rainy season in Guinea area

 The start and end dates of the URS (Useful Rainy Season) are automatically determined by the Instat+ v3.37 software.
+The determination of these dates takes into account rainfall, the value of potential evaporation (FTE) and the useful soil reserve.

-This approach used is based on Sivakumar's method adapted to Ivorian climatic conditions by [14-17].
-The following criteria for determining the main rainfall indicators of URS in the Guinean zone under bimodal conditions have been established:
+The approach used for this study is based on both the work of [32] and that of 33] and [34] who adapted Sivakumar's method ([35],[36],[36],[37]) to Ivorian climatic realities.
+The following criteria for determining the length of rainy seasons in the Guinean zone under bimodal conditions have been established:

-- the date of the beginning of the main useful rainy season is after 1 February, when the amount of rain collected in 2 consecutive days is at least equal to 20 mm without a dry sequence of more than 7 days in the following 20 days; - the end date of this season corresponds to the first day after 1 July when soil capable of containing 70 mm of available water is completely exhausted by a daily loss of evapotranspiration of 4 mm; i.e. when the water balance is zero; - the duration of URS is obtained by differentiating between the start and end dates of the season; - seasonal cumulative rainfall is the sum of the rainfall amounts recorded during a rainy season.
-It represents the amount of rain collected during the agricultural season;
+- the date of the beginning of the main useful rainy season is after February, when the amount of rain collected in 2 consecutive days is at least equal to 20 mm without a dry sequence of more than 7 days in the following 20 days; - the end date of this season corresponds to the first day after July when soil capable of containing 70 mm of available water is completely exhausted by a daily loss of evapotranspiration of 4 mm; i.e. when the water balance is zero.